geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 This goal excludes several important functional and non-functional requirements from testing:

 * We do not test that the system performs well under "load", where load can mean a large number of users or a larger amount of data.
-* We do not test low-level code, particularly Firebase-related code.
-This is because we mock the database connection in our test code.
+* We do not test low-level code, particularly Firebase-related (Database, Cloud Storage, and Authentication).
+This is because we mock that stuff in our test code.

 ## Run the tests